 Designed by the world-renowned golf course architect, Arthur Hills, the course at Regents' Glen is extremely playable, with plenty of challenges that will test even your best shot-making skills.

 The course begins with a front side laid out on gently undulating meadows, perfect for those who might like to walk a leisurely nine.
 The back side, however, brings more changes in elevation and difficulty; with strategically placed bunkers, lakes, and a hidden brook that lies in wait for those miss-hit shots.

-A large, devilishly situated lake presents a breathtaking challenge on the eleventh tee.
+A large, devilish lake presents a breathtaking challenge on the eleventh tee.
 Those who dare to carry a large portion of this hazard will be rewarded with a shorter approach to the flagstick.
 The hidden brook and deep bunker in front of the green make arriving in regulation a tall order, regardless of the strategy one chooses from the tee.

-The thirteenth hole passes through a heavily wooded glen, giving the course its name and giving inaccurate golfers trouble.
+The thirteenth hole passes through a heavily wooded glen, giving the course its name and inaccurate golfers trouble.
 The fifteenth reads as a short par four on the card, but with an extreme dogleg right, precision is a must.
 Proper club selection and accuracy are important on the approach, as a misjudged shot here will reacquaint you with the hidden brook.
-Back-to-back par fives at the sixteenth and seventeenth give you the opportunity to use more clubs out of your bag, and help prep you for one of the most beautiful finishing holes you will find on any golf course anywhere.
+Back-to-back par fives at the sixteenth and seventeenth give you the opportunity to use more clubs out of your bag, and help prepare you for one of the most beautiful finishing holes you will find on any golf course anywhere.